docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 as if the restore operation didn't work.

 Note that to restore DTR, you must first remove any left over containers from the previous installation.
+To do this, see the [uninstall documentation](../install/uninstall.md).

 The restore command performs a fresh installation of DTR, and reconfigures it with the configuration created during a backup.
-The command starts by installing DTR, restores the configurations from the backup and then restores the repository metadata.
-All install time flags are the same for restore and apply the same way they would to a new installation.
+The command starts by installing DTR.
+Then it restores the configurations from the backup and then restores the repository metadata.
+Finally, it applies all of the configs specified as flags to the restore command.

 After restoring DTR, you must make sure that it's configured to use the same storage backend where it can find the image data.
 If the image data was backed